oyvindstegard/audio-collection-tools/README.md

 Template variables are enclosed in "<..>" and will typically be metadata from audio file tags, such as in the default template shown above.
-For details about this syntax, see `mass-audio-transcoder --help-templates`.
+For details about this syntax and the available variables, see `mass-audio-transcoder --help-templates`.

 The default naming template for audio files that are sourced from playlists is: